monyhar/monyhar/monyhar/docs/gpu/gpu_testing_bot_details.md

     the physical machines already in the Swarming pool upgraded to the new version of the driver or the OS.
-1. If an "experimental" version of this bot doesn't yet exist, follow the instructions above for [How to add a new tester bot to the chromium.gpu.fyi waterfall](#How-to-add-a-new-tester-bot-to-the-chromium_gpu_fyi-waterfall) to deploy one.
+1. If an "experimental" version of this bot doesn't yet exist, follow the instructions above for [How to add a new tester bot to the monyhar.gpu.fyi waterfall](#How-to-add-a-new-tester-bot-to-the-monyhar_gpu_fyi-waterfall) to deploy one.
 1. Have this experimental bot target the new version of the driver or the OS in [`waterfalls.pyl`][waterfalls.pyl] and [`mixins.pyl`][mixins.pyl].